Aider-AI/aider/aider/website/_posts/2024-08-14-code-in-json.md

 as plain text compared to JSON-wrapped function calls.
 Those results were obtained
 over a year ago, against models far less capable than those available today.
-OpenAI's newly announced support for "strict" JSON seemed like a good reason to investigate whether the newest models are still handicapped when JSON-wrapping code.
+OpenAI's newly announced support for "strict" JSON suggests the possibility that modern models might be able to return quality code inside a structured JSON response.

-The results presented here were based on the
+The results presented here are based on the
 [aider "code editing" benchmark](/2023/07/02/benchmarks.html#the-benchmark) of 133 practice exercises from the Exercism python repository.
+The benchmark was simplified somewhat to focus on the differences between plain text and JSON responses.
-Models were
+In particular, models were
-restricted to a single attempt to solve each task, without a second try to fix errors as is normal in the aider benchmark.
+restricted to a single attempt to solve each task without a second try to fix errors.

 The performance of each model was compared across different strategies for returning code:

 - **Markdown** -- the model returned the whole source code file in standard markdown triple-backtick fences.
-- **JSON** -- the model used a tool function call to return the whole source code file.
-This required the LLM to wrap the code in JSON.
+- **JSON** -- the model used a tool function call to return the whole source code file in a structured JSON response.
 - **JSON (strict)** -- the same as the "JSON" strategy, but with `strict=True`.
-Only gpt-4o-2024-08-06 supports this setting.
+Only gpt-4o-2024-08-06 supported this setting.

-The markdown strategy is the same as aider's "whole" edit format, where the
+The markdown strategy was the same as aider's "whole" edit format, where the
-LLM returns a source file like this:
+LLM returns an entire updated copy of the source file like this:

 ````
 Here is the program you asked for which prints "Hello":